Generic Name: Ziconotide (zi KOE no tide)

-- Very bad mental or mood problems may happen with Prialt (ziconotide).
-Do not use Prialt (ziconotide) if you have ever had mental or mood problems, talk with your doctor.
+- Severe mental or mood problems may happen with Prialt (ziconotide).
+If you have ever had mental or mood problems, talk with your doctor.
 This medicine may not be right for you.
-Call your doctor right away if you have confusion, hallucinations (seeing or hearing things that are not there), memory problems or loss, speech problems, change in mood, or change in being alert.
-Tell your doctor right away if you have any changes in speech, mood or actions, or alertness.
+Call your doctor right away if you have confusion, hallucinations (seeing or hearing things that are not there), memory problems or loss, or thoughts of suicide.
+Call your doctor right away if you have any changes in speech, mood or actions, or alertness.

 Uses of Prialt:

 - It is used to ease pain.

 What do I need to tell my doctor BEFORE I take Prialt?

 - If you have an allergy to ziconotide or any other part of Prialt (ziconotide).

 - If you are allergic to Prialt (ziconotide); any part of Prialt (ziconotide); or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you have any of these health problems: Bleeding problems, infection where the shot will be given, or a spine problem.